Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: PGWs spectrum and related parameters

 \subsection{Spectral amplitude of PGWs}

-The dimensionless \textit{spectral amplitude} of PGWs, $h(k,\eta)$ is usually defined by \cite{tong2013using}
+The dimensionless \textit{spectral amplitude} of PGWs, $h(k,\eta)$, is usually defined by \cite{tong2013using}

-where the r.h.s is the variance of the field in the two-mode squeezed state and $\hat{h}_{ij}(\mathbf{x},\eta_{\text{ini}})$ is given by Eq.~(\ref{2.9}).
+where the r.h.s. is the variance of the field in the two-mode squeezed state $\big\vert \text{TS} \big\rangle$, given by Eq.~(\ref{c.1}).
+The tensor field $\hat{h}_{ij}(\mathbf{r},\eta_{\text{ini}})$ is given by Eq.~(\ref{3.3}).
 Note that, as we discussed in Sec.~(\ref{subsec:2.2}), in the Schr\"{o}dinger picture the evolution of perturbations is included in the state of the system, while the field operator is given by its initial expression.
 Moreover, the lower and upper limits of the integral are considered as $K_{\text{low}} = K_E$ and $K_{\text{up}} = K_1$.
-Inserting Eq.~(\ref{2.9}) into Eq.~(\ref{a.4}) and with the help of Eqs.~(\ref{2.10} - \ref{2.13}), one may straightforwardly show that
+Inserting Eq.~(\ref{3.3}) into Eq.~(\ref{a.4}) one may show that

-where the functions $u_{K}(\eta)$ and $v_{K}(\eta)$ are given by Eq.~(\ref{2.13}) with the initial conditions $u_K(\eta_{\text{ini}}) = 1$ and $v_K(\eta_{\text{ini}})=0$ \cite{martin2016quantum}.
-Thus, using the expression Eq.~(\ref{a.5}), one may find the evolution of the spectral amplitude $h(K,\eta)$ readily, as soon as the evolution of the functions $u_{K}(\eta)$ and $v_{K}(\eta)$ are determined.
-Another important application of Eq.~(\ref{a.5}) is to build the relationship between the squeezing parameters $(r_k,\phi_k)$ and the spectral amplitude $h(K,\eta)$.
-Especially, by substitution of Eq.~(\ref{2.13}) for the functions $u_K$ and $v_K$ into Eq.~(\ref{a.5}) and assuming $r_K\gg1$ for super-Hubble modes ($K \leq 2\pi\mathcal{H}$), one obtains the following relationship
+where the functions $u_{K}(\eta)$ and $v_{K}(\eta)$ are given by Eq.~(\ref{2.3}) with the initial conditions $u_K(\eta_{\text{ini}}) = 1$ and $v_K(\eta_{\text{ini}})=0$ \cite{martin2016quantum}.
+Thus, using the expression Eq.~(\ref{a.5}), one may find the evolution of the spectral amplitude $h(K,\eta)$ easily, as soon as the evolution of the functions $u_{K}(\eta)$ and $v_{K}(\eta)$ is determined.
+Another important application of Eq.~(\ref{a.5}) is to build the relationship between the squeezing parameters $(r_K,\phi_K)$ and the spectral amplitude $h(K,\eta)$.
+Especially, by substitution of Eq.~(\ref{2.3}) for the functions $u_K$ and $v_K$ into Eq.~(\ref{a.5}) and assuming $r_K\gg1$ for super-Hubble modes ($K \leq 2\pi\mathcal{H}$), one obtains the following relationship

 Eq.~(\ref{a.6}) is in accordance with Eq.~(31) of \cite{grishchuk2001relic}.
-Note that, according to Eq.~(\ref{2.14}), the variable $\phi_k$ is not an independent variable, and its dynamics are determined once the dynamics of $r_K$ are specified.
+Note that, according to Eq.~(\ref{2.3}), the dynamics of variable $\phi_k$ are determined once the dynamics of $r_K$ are specified.
 Hence, the evolution of $h(K,\eta)$ can be solely given by the evolution of the squeezing amplitude $r_K$.
 Inversely, one may obtain the approximate expression of the squeezing factor $e^{r_K}$ from $h(K,\eta)$ according to

-in the super-Hubble regime, where the oscillatory factor $\cos\phi_k$ tends to 1 (see Eq.~(\ref{2.15})).
-On the other hand, one may show that $h(K,\eta)$ is related to the Fourier field amplitude $h_{\mathbf{K}}(\eta)$ (defined in Eq.~(\ref{2.3})) by the following relation
+in the super-Hubble regime, where the oscillatory factor $\cos\phi_k$ tends to 1 (see Eq.~(\ref{2.4})).
+Approximate solutions for $h(K,\eta)$ can be found in the super-Hubble regime.
+Hence, it turns out that the spectral amplitude is determined by \cite{tong2012revisit}